debghs/clic/README.md

 # Terminal-Chat

 ## bugs:
-- messages are not getting updated instantly, clicking on "Enter" loads the incoming pending msgs.
+- messages are not getting updated instantly, clicking on "Enter" loads the incoming pending msgs.(fixed)
+- stuff is getting printed twice on some client consoles.